simonmichael/hledger_site/faq.md

 (Also mentioned at [hledger: Input files](hledger.html#input-files).)
 These docs could be improved.

 Directives which affect parsing of data vary in their scope, ie the area of input data they affect.
-Eg, should they affect:
+E.g., should they affect:

 - entries after the directive, in this file only ?
-  - Eg:
+  - E.g.,
     `alias`,
     `apply account`,
     `comment`,
     `Y`
 - entries before and after the directive, in this file only ?
 - entries and included files after the directive, until this file's end ?
 - all entries after the directive, in this and all included or subsequent files, including parent files ?
-  - Eg:
+  - E.g.,
     the number notation specified by `D`
     or `commodity`
 - all entries in all files ?
-  - Eg:
+  - E.g.,
     the default commodity specified by `D`,
     and `account`